mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen2.5_7b_singleNPU/qwen2.5_7b_singleNPU.md

 curl http://localhost:8000/v1/completions -H "Content-Type: application/json" -d '{"model": "Qwen/Qwen2.5-7B-Instruct", "prompt": "I am", "max_tokens": 15, "temperature": 0}'
 ```

-User needs to ensure that the `"model"` field matches the model tag in the service startup, and the request can successfully match the model.
+Users must ensure that the `"model"` field matches the model tag used when starting the service for the request to successfully match the model.

 If the request is processed successfully, the following inference result will be returned: